Glossary & Guidelines

 If a course is limited and does not require the permission of the instructor, students will be allowed to register online up to the stated limit.
 During the early registration periods in November and April, this means that by default the priority for enrollment is by class standing.
 Instructors who wish to set other priorities should contact the registrar's office.

 Registration requires approval of the instructor and music department.
-To complete registration, students must submit a completed and approved Music Registration form to the registrar's office by the end of the add/drop period.
+To complete registration, students must submit a completed and approved Music Registration form to the Music office by the end of the add/drop period.
+Registrations will be processed after add/drop.

 Undergraduate students may count a limited number of performance credits toward the degree (4 ESS, 12 Dance studio and 24 Music performance).
 Courses completed beyond these limits are listed on the transcript but are not counted towards the degree.